ozanturhan/angular-interview/README.md

 * With the edit button on the post detail page, you should switch to view mode.
 * An alert should be issued when trying to refresh the page after making a change in the edit mode.
 * If the page is refreshed without making changes, it must be opened in view mode.
-* Remove action should delete the relevant post through state.
+* Remove action should delete the relevant post from the state.
 * Edit inputs must be mandatory.

 ### Post Remove Confirmation
 <img src="mockups/post_remove_confirmation.png" height="400px">

-* When trying to delete the post, modal should be shown on the screen.
+* When trying to delete the post, confirmation modal should be shown on the screen.
 * This modal should be displayed on all screens where the remove action is called.

 ## API List